SamHulme1/the-dungeon-maze/README.md

 #### Returning User

-As a returning user my main focus is to replay the game and try and beat my old highscore I can do this by:
+As a returning user my main focus is to replay the game and try and beat a highscore I can do this by:
 - Re entering the website and replaying the game
-- Seeing my highscore displayed to them when they first play the game and coming back onto the site to beat it(the score is displayed to the user when they beat the game or die.
-Future versions of the game will include a scoreboard to display the data or all users who play the game)
+- Seeing the highscore of the person who most recently played the game at trying to beat it (the score is displayed to the user when they beat the game or die and is updated on the indexpage.
+Future versions of the game will include a scoreboard to display the data or all users who play the game not just the most recent player I ran out of time to develop this feature)
 ---
 ### Developer goals have been met by